Immigration Tower: 2000 arson attack

 Two people died in the following days.
-Senior Immigration Officer Leung Kam-kwong, after being set on fire and sustaining burns to 65 percent of his body, died in hospital.
+Senior Immigration Officer Leung Kam-kwong, who had tried to protect his colleagues from being splashed with the flammable liquid and had sustained burns to 65 percent of his body after being set on fire, died in hospital.
 A 26-year-old protester also died on 11 August.

 The actions of the protesters were widely condemned in Hong Kong.
 Chief Executive Tung Chee-hwa expressed his anger and stated that such "brutal behaviour, irrational behaviour" was "totally unacceptable", and praised the "professionalism and courage" of the killed officer Leung Kam-kwong.
 Secretary for Security Regina Ip was "shocked and angered by this irrational and violent action" and said the incident would not pressure the government to accede to the demands of the perpetrators.
 Director of Immigration Ambrose Lee stated that the same group of protesters had made the same demands of his department numerous times and "we have told them each time that we cannot help them and they must respect the rule of law" and that he felt "very sorry and very sad for [his] staff."
 Liberal Party chairman James Tien called on the government to repatriate all the overstayers.

 Seven of the Mainland arsonists were sentenced to prison in 2002.
 The so-called ringleader, Shi Junlong, was sentenced to life in prison for two offences of murder and one count of arson, while six accomplices were jailed for 12 to 13 years for two counts of manslaughter and one arson offence each.
 Following sentencing, Shi Junlong showed no remorse and stated in Chinese that the crime was "a tragedy created by the Immigration Department".
 After appealing, the arsonists were granted a retrial, at which they won sharply reduced sentences for pleading guilty to the lesser crime of two counts of manslaughter by gross negligence.
 A third count of arson was dropped in exchange for the guilty pleas.
 Shi Junlong was released from prison in 2005 and extradited to Mainland China.
 In 2013, he acquired right of abode in Hong Kong through legal channels to much media attention and public outcry.

 On 12 September 2000, the Executive Council advised and the Chief Executive ordered that Immigration Officer Leung should be given permanent earth burial at Gallant Garden.
 Spurred by the circumstances of Leung's death, the government added an exemption clause to the six-year exhumation policy in public cemeteries applicable to people who died carrying out an "exceptional act of bravery".
 Leung was thus the first civil servant to be permanently buried at Gallant Garden.
 His family has emigrated from Hong Kong.

 Several immigration officers were later honoured for gallantry during the attack.
-Leung Kam-kwong posthumously received the Medal for Bravery (Gold) as he had tried to protect his colleagues from being splashed with the flammable liquid.
+Leung Kam-kwong posthumously received the Medal for Bravery (Gold).
 Immigration officer Choi To received the Medal for Bravery (Silver).
 Hui Chun-kit, Mak King-yeung, Fung Tai- kwong, and Lo Shu-tsun were all awarded the Medal for Bravery (Bronze).